Willie Imrie

 William Noble Imrie (4 March 1908 – 26 December 1944) was a Scottish footballer who played as a right half.

 Career

 Born in Methil, Imrie played club football for St Johnstone, Blackburn Rovers, Newcastle United, Swansea Town and Swindon Town.
 He made two appearances for Scotland in 1929 whilst a St Johnstone player, and scored one goal against Germany.

-He later became a butcher, before joining the British Army's 5th Battalion Coldstream Guards during World War II.
-He developed cancer whilst on active duty and died in Fife in 1944.
+He later became a butcher, before joining the Royal Air Force, in which he rose to corporal, during World War II.
+He developed cancer whilst on active duty and died in hospital in Fife in 1944.
 One of only five Swindon players who died serving during the war, he is included on the club's commemorative plaque unveiled in 2014.